wayne-pham/Online-Store/README.md

+## NOTE: The text below is meant to be ran on IUPUI's custom Linux distros called Tesla and rrpc.
+This is here for archiving purposes.
+Please do not follow these commands (or do so at your own risk)

-# online-store-v2
+### online-store-v2
 This version of the online store will utilize design patterns.

-# steps to run the program
+### steps to run the program

 1. ssh into rrpc01 and set the rmi port to 2020